Queen Triggerfish for sale Quick Care Facts:

 Queen Trigger for sale – Temperament

-Triggerfish for sale can be a friendly fish and has a reputation for having a peaceful demeanor.
+Triggerfish can be a friendly fish and has a reputation for having a peaceful demeanor.
 It has been known to take on pet-like qualities as well.
 It can be trained to take food directly from an owner’s hand and will react excitedly, wagging for attention as a recognizable person approaches the tank.

 Queen Triggerfish for sale can be disruptive at times by rearranging rock work.
 More often than not, it has a peaceful disposition and will get along with other tank mates, those that are too large to eat that is.
 Always keep an eye out as the fish matures.
 They are known to “go rogue” or have temperament changes in what may seem like random times.